 This is why you must strive to be seen a meaningfully different.
 What is it about your products, how you deliver your services, your team, your story, and your mission that makes you relevant?
 And what audience cares about those things?

 These are the fundamental questions you need to ask yourself.
 They are the basis of your business DNA and your brand story.
-All of your core messaging needs to be aligned with the right audience for your company.
+All of your core messages need to be aligned with the right audience for your company.
 You were not built for everyone, and the sooner you acknowledge that, the better.

 The more you differentiate and position yourself from your competitor and toward your ideal customer, the less price will play a factor in the buying decisions.
 You won’t be a simple commodity, and you’ll become something different, something necessary, something that is hard to replicate.